nih-cfde/training-and-engagement/docs/General-Tutorials/Sphinx_Tutorial.md

 ```
 sphinx-build --version
 ```
-Step 3: To quickly build a local site
+**Step 3:** To quickly build a local site
 ```
 sphinx-quickstart
 ```
-(It will generate a source directory with conf.py and a master document index.rst)
+(It will generate a source directory with `conf.py` and a master document `index.rst`)

-index.rst serves as a welcome page and to contain the root of the table of contents tree
+`index.rst` serves as a welcome page and to contain the root of the table of contents tree

-Step 4: open index.rst with your favorite text editor(Sublime 3, Atom, Notepad are some)
+**Step 4:** Open index.rst with your favorite text editor (Sublime 3, Atom, Notepad are some)

 This allows you to get the basic template for the sphinx site.